 What’s the renewal process for utility models?

-It is not possible to renew utility models.
-Once granted, the protection will last for a fixed period of seven to 10 years according to the local law.
+It’s not possible to renew utility models.
+Once granted, the protection will last for a fixed period, according to applicable local law.
 After this, the protection will end and anyone can use, manufacture, and sell your invention.

 Utility models and patents